Hypericum

 St John’s wort is also neuroprotective, giving it a potential role in preventing dementia, Alzheimer’s disease and Parkinson’s disease.
 Its activity in increasing melatonin in the body make this plant useful to regulate sleep patterns, including menopausal insomnia and seasonal affective disorder.

-Digestive system: Traditionally used to support digestion, hypericum was tested in a trial involving women with irritable bowel syndrome (IBS).
-In the trial, 30 women with IBS were compared with 20 healthy women.
+Traditionally used to support digestion, researchers tested hypericum in a trial involving women with irritable bowel syndrome (IBS).
+They compared 30 women with IBS to 20 healthy women.
 After eight weeks of treatment with hypericum, the results showed a significant decrease in abnormal stress responses and a significant improvement in gastrointestinal symptoms.

-Skin healing: A randomised placebo clinical trial was conducted on 21 patients with atopic dermatitis.
+Researchers conducted a randomised placebo clinical trial on 21 patients with atopic dermatitis.
 Symptom reduction after four weeks applying the hypericum cream was far superior to a placebo in lessening the severity.

 Cautions and contraindications